-For 2017, the key performance measures under each of the balanced scorecard categories used to assess performance for ANZIP are provided below.
+For 2018, the key performance measures under each of the balanced scorecard categories used to assess performance for ANZIP are provided below.
 ANZ has used a balanced scorecard approach for a number of years.
 The scorecard covers the following categories:

-- Risk measures adherence is measured through a range of risk indicators derived from Internal Audit reporting, risk systems, controls and processes.
-These include compliance breaches, customer complaints/disputes, outdated customer reviews (>60 days) and actions incongruent with ANZ Values; - Financial and Discipline measures including strategy execution, profitability, returns and, funding and liquidity measures; - Customer measures including customers as advocates, diversification of sales channels and market share measures: - People and Reputation measures including diversity, engagement, retention and sustainability measures.
+- Risk measures adherence is measured through a range of risk indicators derived from Internal Audit reporting, risk systems, controls and processes including anti-money laundering, know your customer or sanctions breaches, and breaches of primary metrics in Group Risk Appetite Statement; - Financial and Discipline measures including strategy execution, profitability, returns, and funding and liquidity measures; - Customer measures including customers as advocates, and delivering digital solutions measures:

-3 Also referred to as Long Term Variable Remuneration (LTVR).
+3 Also referred to as Annual Variable Remuneration (AVR).